hayes/pothos/docs/plugins/sub-graph.md

 const otherSchema = builder.toSubGraphSchema({}, 'Other');
 ```

+### Options on Types

+- `subGraphs`: An optional array of sub-graph the type should be included in.

+### Object and Interface types:

+- `defaultSubGraphsForFields`: Default sub-graph for fields of the type to be included in.

+## Options on Fields

+- `subGraphs`: An optional array of sub-graph the field to be included in.
+If not provided, will
+  fallback to:
+  - `defaultSubGraphsForFields` if set on type
+  - `subGraphs` of the type if `subGraphs.fieldsInheritFromTypes` was set in the builder
+  - an empty array

-### Options
+### Options on Builder

-- `defaultGraphsForType`: Specifies what subGraphs a type is part of by default.
+- `subGraphs.defaultForTypes`: Specifies what sub-graph a type is part of by default.
-- `inheritFieldGraphsFromType`: defaults to `false`.
-When true, fields on a type will default to
+- `subGraphs.fieldsInheritFromTypes`: defaults to `false`.
+When true, fields on a type will default
-  being part of the same subGraphs as their parent type.
+  to being part of the same sub-graph as their parent type.
+Only applies when type does not have
-- `defaultGraphsForField`: Specifies what subGraphs a field is part of by default, only used if
-  `inheritFieldGraphsFromType` is false
+  `defaultSubGraphsForFields` set.

-You can mock any field by adding a mock in the options passed to `builder.builSchema` under
+You can mock any field by adding a mock in the options passed to `builder.buildSchema` under
 `mocks.{typeName}.{fieldName}`.

 ### Usage